lheagy/prodigy-intro/README.md

 cd prodigy-intro
 ```

 and create the `prodigy-intro` environment.
 This will install the specific packages that we need for this tutorial.
 For more information on environments, see the [Conda Managing Environments Docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+(If you installed miniforge, replace `conda` with `mamba` in the following lines)

 ```
 conda env create -f environment.yml